 The University of Auckland Cultural Exchange program directly addresses SLO #1, #2, #3, #5, #6, #7 and #12 as students will visit the University of Auckland Early Childhood Education program and hear faculty present lectures on NZ early childhood education system, historical information about NZ, including Mori language, culture, history, development, politics, and Mori performing arts.
 The lectures will take place in the University Cultural Media classroom.
-Students will participate in discussion with the University faculty to further their learning on the topic of New Zealand's bicultural/bilingual early childhood education and Learning Stories assessment approach.
-In addition, the University of Auckland Early Childhood Education faculty will arrange and facilitate early childhood development center visits which will also directly address SLO #5, #7, #8, #11, and #12 because students will visit and assess NZ child development center classroom environments, examine NZ family engagement practices, and bicultural curriculum and assessment.
+Students will participate in discussion with the University faculty to further their learning on the topic of New Zealand's bicultural/bilingual early childhood education faculty will arrange and facilitate early childhood development center visit which will also directly address SLO #5, #7, #8, #11, and #12 because students will visit and assess NZ child development center classroom environments, examine NZ family engagement practices, and bicultural curriculum and assessment.
+Students will also participate in a traditional Maori greeting ceremony (Powhiri) and learn Maori games which will address SLO # 1, #2, #6, # 12.